-Keeping your home in tip-top condition is really important to us and we know it is to you as well.
-That's why we're always improving them and keeping them running as smoothly as possible.
+Keeping your home in good condition is really important to us and we know it is to you as well, that's why we have a programme of planned maintenance to make sure things like windows, doors, kitchens and bathrooms are updated.
 Sometimes things do go wrong and you will need to let us know when they do, so here's how:

 Reporting your repair is easy and we have lots of ways for you to do that:

 - By using the form on the right of this page

 - By email

 - By text: 07860 027935 (make sure you include your house number, postcode and brief description of the problem)

 - By phone: 01495 745910 (Monday to Friday, 9am to 5pm)